azamatbekmurat/Portfolio-webpage/README.md

 * Bootstrap

 ### License
-Copyright (c) 2018 Azamat Bekmuratov
+Copyright (c) 2018 Azamat Bekmuratov.
 This software is licensed under the GPL license.